GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

     > Please monitor the progress from the Kubernetes Engine Console or via the following commands.

-    From krm-resources/deploy/gke-autopilot:

     ```sh
     kubectl describe containercluster.container.cnrm.cloud.google.com/exp-cluster
     kubectl describe containernodepool.container.cnrm.cloud.google.com/exp-cluster-wp-1
     ```

-1. Deleting the GKE Cluster and Node Pool.
+1. Deleting the GKE Autopilot Cluster.

-    > Destroy Instructions for GKE

-    > These instructions does not delete the Config Controller cluster. # TODO KCC deletion script/steps
+    > These instructions does not delete the Config Controller cluster.

-    From krm-resources/deploy/gke-autopilot run:

     > Please monitor the progress from the Kubernetes Engine Console or wait until this command completes.

+    From services/private-gke/client-experimentation/gke-autopilot:

     ```sh
-    kubectl delete -f container-cluster.yaml; kubectl delete -f container-nodepool.yaml
+    kubectl delete -f gke-autopilot.yaml
     ```

     > Example result